Complex and Adaptive Dynamical Systems: A Primer: Synchronization via Causal Signaling

 \centerline{ \framebox{\ 1\ } $\Rightarrow$ \framebox{\ 2\ } $\Rightarrow$ \framebox{\ 3\ } $\Rightarrow$ $\dots$ }

-of $i=1,\dots,N$ coupled oscillators $x_i(t)$, $y_i(t)$, all being initially in the excitable state with $I_i\equiv -0.5$.
+of $i=1,\ldots,N$ coupled oscillators $x_i(t)$, $y_i(t)$, all being initially in the excitable state with $I_i\equiv -0.5$.
 They are coupled via fast threshold modulation, specifically via

 where $\Theta(x)$ is the Heaviside step function.
 That is, we define an oscillator $i$ to be in its active phase whenever $x_i>0$.
-The resulting dynamics is shown in Fig.\ \ref{synchro1_fig_fastThresholdModulation}.
+The resulting dynamics is shown in Fig.~\ref{synchro1_fig_fastThresholdModulation}.
 The chain is driven by setting the first oscillator of the chain into the spiking state for a certain period of time.
 All other oscillators start to spike consecutively in rapid sequence.

-\section{Synchronization and object recognition in neural networks}
+\section{Synchronization and Object Recognition in Neural Networks}

+Synchronization phenomena can be observed in many realms of the living world.
+As an example we discuss here the hypothesis of object definition via synchronous neural firing, a proposal by Singer and von der Malsburg which is at the same time both fascinating and controversial.

-\underline{\bf Temporal correlation theory}\\ The neurons in the brain have time-dependent activities and can be described by generalized relaxation oscillators.
-The {\em temporal correlation theory} assumes that not only the average activities of individual neurons (spiking rate) are important, but also the relative phasing of the individual spikes.
-Indeed, experimental evidence points towards object definition in the visual cortex via synchronized firing.
+\runinhead{Temporal Correlation Theory} The neurons in the brain have time-dependent activities and can be described by generalized relaxation oscillators, as outlined in the previous Section.
+The \qut{temporal correlation theory} assumes that not only the average activities of individual neurons (the spiking rate) are important, but also the relative phasing of the individual spikes.
+Indeed, experimental evidence supports the notion of object definition in the visual cortex via synchronized firing.
+In this view neurons encoding the individual constituent parts of an object, like the mouth and the eyes of a face, fire in tact.
+Neurons being activated simultaneously by other objects in the visual field, like a camera, would fire independently.

-\underline{\bf LEGION network of coupled relaxation oscillators}\\ As an example of how object definition via coupled relaxation oscillators can be achieved we consider the LEGION (`Local Excitatory Globally Inhibitory Oscillator Network') network by Terman and Wang.
+\runinhead{The LEGION Network of Coupled Relaxation Oscillators} As an example of how object definition via coupled relaxation oscillators can be achieved we consider the LEGION (local excitatory globally inhibitory oscillator network) network by Terman and Wang.
 Each oscillator $i$ is defined as

-There are two terms in addition to the ones necessary for the description of a single oscillator, compare Eq.\ (\ref{synchro_Terman_Wang}): \\
+There are two terms in addition to the ones necessary for the description of a single oscillator, compare Eq.~(\ref{synchro_Terman_Wang}):

+The interneural coupling in Eq.~(\ref{synchro_eq_LEGION}) occurs exclusively via the modulation of the threshold, the three terms $I_i+S_i+\rho$ constitute an effective threshold.